 At the center of this is the need to provide greater racial and economic inclusion into the vast array of assets our region has to offer.
 The Bay Area needs to come together to commit to an ambitious agenda to help bring transformative change to disrupt the trajectory of inequality.
-Across the region, we need to ensure that everyone has a chance to get a good job, live in a safe and affordable home, has a strong political voice, and can live in a community that provides real access to opportunity.
+Across the region, we need to ensure that all people are economically secure, rooted in vibrant communities and engaged in civic life.

-That is why The San Francisco Foundation has launched a grantmaking strategy that focuses on advancing racial and economic equity.
+That is why The San Francisco Foundation focuses its grantmaking strategy on advancing racial and economic equity.
 We are organizing our work in three interrelated pathways that we are referring to as People, Place, and Power.

 People: Expanding access to opportunity through removing systemic barriers